PrimeDeviation/IndoTool/README.md

 # IndoTool

-A tool for Indonesian language processing and analysis.
+A UI tool for automating video editing tasks.

 ## Description

-IndoTool is a comprehensive suite of utilities designed to work with the Indonesian language, providing capabilities for text analysis, processing, and generation.
+IndoTool is a comprehensive suite of utilities designed to streamline and automate video editing workflows, providing a user-friendly interface for common editing tasks.

 ## Installation